COVID-19/CORONAVIRUS; St Benet’s Parish News

-To help us join spiritually with Fr Martin when he privately celebrates Mass in St Benet’s, we now publish our own Schedule of Mass Times and Intentions.
+To help us join spiritually with Fr Martin when he celebrates Mass in St Benet’s, we publish our Schedule of Mass Times and Intentions.

 To help us in our homes to participate fully in this celebration, the readings for the day’s mass are available on www.universalis.com and the prayer for use When Mass Cannot Be Said Publicly can be accessed from this link.

 These sources can also be used when watching televised Mass using any of the links available further down this page.

 Live Streaming of Mass from East Anglia Churches